Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 ## Conclusion

 Barack Obama's possible Type 9 personality has provided us with fresh insights into his leadership style, making us question and explore the role of personality in shaping our world.
 What other public figures could be Type 9s?
 Or what is <a href="/personality-analysis/Michelle-Obama">Michelle's Enneagram type</a>?
-If you are interested, check out this blog describing <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.truity.com/blog/what-obamas-can-teach-us-about-type-1type-9-enneagram-couple" >Michelle and Barack's relationship</a> from an Enneagram perspective.
+If you are interested, check out this blog describing <a class="external-link" target="_blank" rel="noopener" href="https://www.truity.com/blog/what-obamas-can-teach-us-about-type-1type-9-enneagram-couple" >Michelle and Barack's relationship</a> from an Enneagram perspective.

 At 9takes, understanding the Enneagram opens doors to empathy and mutual respect.
 We can bridge divides and build a more compassionate society through meaningful discussions.